mtian725/PythonProjects/README.md

 # PythonProjects
-Python Projects for learning Computer Science
+Python Projects for learning Computer Science.
+Projects are designed around practicing the fundamentals.